aadittambe/blog/_posts/2022-03-10-selenium-github-actions.md

 Until a couple of months ago, however, I couldn't get GitHub Actions to set up a WebDriver to scrape with Selenium.

-While [`requests`](https://docs.python-requests.org/en/latest/) allows us to send HTTP requests to get data from websites, [`selenium`](https://selenium-python.readthedocs.io/) shines when we want to push buttons, fill input forms, scroll and take screenshots.
+While [`requests`](https://docs.python-requests.org/en/latest/) allows us to send HTTP requests to get data from websites, [`selenium`](https://selenium-python.readthedocs.io/) truly shines where we need to push buttons, fill input forms, scroll and take screenshots in a browser window.

-As journalism instructor Jonathan Soma explains in [this video](https://www.youtube.com/watch?v=mAwL_0N1W9E&t), Selenium is a browser automation software to control a web browser, such as Chrome or Firefox.
+As journalism educator Jonathan Soma explains in [this video](https://www.youtube.com/watch?v=mAwL_0N1W9E&t), Selenium is a browser automation software to control a web browser, such as Chrome or Firefox.
 It uses a WebDriver to pass commands to — and control — the web browser.
 So, the first step in building a Selenium web scraper is to set up a WebDriver.

 There are two problems — headaches, rather — with this approach:
 1. As a web browser updates, the WebDriver for that browser also updates.
 As a result, every time your browser updates, you have to download a new WebDriver such that the versions are consistent.